CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    ![](./media/ss-22.png)

-1. Explore and review these metrics, traces and evaluations which showcases a detailed overiew on the agent log.
+1. Explore and review these metrics, traces and evaluations which showcases a detailed overview on the agent log.

    ![](./media/ss-23.png)